If you're juggling multiple student loans, you might want to consider refinancing them to consolidate your payments in one place.

 You may want to avoid refinancing federal student loans.
 This is because federal loans offer unique benefits, including student loan forgiveness, deferment options, and income-based repayment plans.
 And they typically have some of the lowest interest rates available.

-Instead of refinancing federal loans, you can consider doing a Direct Consolidation Loan.
-Which combines your federal loans into a single payment.
-This allows you to still qualify for loan forgiveness and income-based repayment options without refinancing through a private lender.
+Instead of refinancing federal loans, you can consider doing a Direct Consolidation Loan, which combines your federal loans into a single payment.

 Calculate the costs

-It’s important to calculate your current interest rate for each of your student loans and understand the total cost you will pay on your current repayment schedule.
+Calculate your current interest rate for each of your student loans and understand the total cost you will pay on your current repayment schedule.
 Then, calculate your student loan refinance to see if you will really be saving money in the long run.

-For example, if you have multiple student loans at an 8% APR with 7 years left in repayment, you might be considering a student loan refinance to get a lower interest rate of 7% APR rate on a 10-year loan.
-This reduced interest rate can lower your monthly payments.
-However, because you extend the loan term by three additional years, you may end up paying more in the long run.
-And if the new loan has an origination fee, this can add to your total refinancing costs.
+For example, say you have multiple student loans at an 8% APR with seven years left in repayment, and you're considering a refinance to get a lower interest rate of 7% APR on a 10-year loan.

-There are some great student loan calculators out there to help you calculate your current loan vs. a student loan refinance to see if you’ll save money.
+There are some great student loan calculators out there to help you see if you’ll save money.
 This student loan refinancing calculator makes the calculation simple (assuming you qualify for the lowest interest rate).

-Once you decide which student loans you want to refinance, you want to make sure you’ll be able to qualify for a private student loan.
 While federal loans don’t require a credit check or income verification, a private student loan is more similar to a mortgage application.
 It requires a good credit score and income to qualify for the best interest rate.

 Improve your credit score